 Dr. Sankey and our team at Flower Mound Orthodontics work with children on an individual basis to develop treatment plans that are right for them.
 We take a conservative approach to orthodontic care and only recommend treatment when deemed necessary.
 After your child completes their orthodontic evaluation, we will discuss their results and determine if treatment is needed.

-The first phase of treatment is suggested to prevent a problem from developing, address a developing problem, and to help guide jaw bone growth.
-Dr. Sankey will recommend first phase treatment if your child’s orthodontic problem will create an imbalance between your their teeth, gums, face, and jaw.
+The first phase of treatment is suggested to prevent a problem from developing, address a developing problem, and help guide jaw bone growth.
+Dr. Sankey will recommend first phase treatment if your child’s orthodontic problem will create an imbalance between your teeth, gums, face, and jaw.

 We may suggest two-phase treatment to correct these types of orthodontic issues: